-Moving to StockholmFotolia
+Moving to Stockholm?

 Despite being the biggest city in Sweden, Stockholm often conveys a small-town feeling.
-Cobblestone streets will take you through the old parts of the city, lined with historic residences atop high waterfront hills.
+Cobblestone streets will guide you through the old parts of the city, lined with historic residences atop high waterfront hills.
 Let us introduce you to the city of Stockholm.

-Moving to Stockholm: Location and Climate
+The Location and Climate of Stockholm

 Moving to Stockholm is often easier said than done.
-As is the case in most big cities, housing can be hard to find.
-When moving to Stockholm, you should not be too choosy while looking for accommodation.
+As is the case in most big cities, housing can be hard to find, and in some cases can take years.
+You should not be too choosy while looking for accommodation.
 Whether you are on the apartment hunt or simply exploring the city, we have compiled an overview of the most important districts in Stockholm for you.

-Älvsjö is one of the greenest districts in the city of Stockholm with lots of new and modern housing developments.
+Älvsjö is one of the greenest districts in the city of Stockholm with lots of new and modern residential developments.
 The area is constantly expanding, offering more and more space for locals and expats moving to Stockholm.
-In the near future, the district will also expand in terms of public transportation, turning the area into a major transportation hub.
-In spite of Alvsjö’s new modern outlook, the oldest building of Stockholm, the church of Brännkyrka, built in the 12th century, is also located here.
+Thus, for expats and Swedes on the hunt for housing Älvsjö might just be the best place in Stockholm to find a home.
+While the opportunity to travel around the city is presently not as viable here as in other districts, in the near future, the district will also expand in terms of public transportation, turning the area into a major transportation hub.
+In spite of Älvsjö’s new modern outlook, the oldest building of Stockholm, the church of Brännkyrka, built in the 12th century, is also located here.